Erotemic/xdev/README.rst

 Other examples are ``sed``, ``find``, ``pyfile``, and ``pyversion``.
 Look at the ``--help`` for more info on them.

+The ``dirstats`` function is like a buffed up ``tree``.
+In addition to printing the directory tree structure it inspects the contents of the tree and summarizes things like: number of lines per type of file.
+For Python files it breaks up the analysis into code-lines and docstring lines to give a better sense of project complexity.

+For repo maintence I use this package in conjunction with `xcookie
+<https://github.com/Erotemic/xcookie>`_.
+I use xcookie to generate the package
+structure and then xdev helps fill in the details.
+Specifically the ``availpkg`` and ``docstubs`` commands.

 The ``availpkg`` command has been indispensable for me when writing